nirtamir2/talks/2025-06-25/src/slides.md

 </BrowserWrapper>

 <!--
-Of course, you don't have to model everything from primitives.
-You can import models created in Blender, Maya, or other 3D software.
-The standard format is GLTF - think of it as the JPEG of 3D.
+The standard 3D model format is GLTF - think of it as the JPEG of 3D.
-We can download models from the internet from websites like sketchfab for free (notice that some require some attribution).
+We can download models from the internet from websites like sketchfab for free (but notice that some require some attribution).
 -->

 ---